Disaster / Beer / Beverage / 2023-2024

 That is dangerous for a mass beer brand.
 Beer is bought in public settings: bars, sports, coolers, restaurants, tailgates, stores, and shared gatherings.
 When the product becomes a public signal fight, the buying moment gets heavier.

-Distribution Felt The Consequence
+Distribution read as The Consequence

 AB InBev's second-quarter 2023 results said U.S. sales-to-retailers declined 14.0 percent, primarily due to the volume decline of Bud Light.
 Its third-quarter results said U.S. STRs were down 16.6 percent, again primarily due to Bud Light volume decline.
 The full-year results still showed U.S. pressure in the fourth quarter.